graphql-dotnet/server/README.md

     // this is required for websockets support app.UseWebSockets();

-    // use websocket middleware for ChatSchema at default url /graphql app.UseGraphQLWebSockets<ChatSchema>();
+    // use websocket middleware for ChatSchema at default path /graphql app.UseGraphQLWebSockets<ChatSchema>();

-    // use HTTP middleware for ChatSchema at default url /graphql app.UseGraphQL<ChatSchema>();
+    // use HTTP middleware for ChatSchema at default path /graphql app.UseGraphQL<ChatSchema>();

-    // use graphiQL middleware at default url /graphiql app.UseGraphiQLServer();
+    // use graphiQL middleware at default path /graphiql app.UseGraphiQLServer();

-    // use graphql-playground middleware at default url /ui/playground app.UseGraphQLPlayground();
+    // use graphql-playground middleware at default path /ui/playground app.UseGraphQLPlayground();

-    // use altair middleware at default url /ui/altair app.UseGraphQLAltair();
+    // use altair middleware at default path /ui/altair app.UseGraphQLAltair();

-    // use voyager middleware at default url /ui/voyager app.UseGraphQLVoyager();
+    // use voyager middleware at default path /ui/voyager app.UseGraphQLVoyager();
 }
 ```